Valorking6/forge-anything/README.md

 # Forge Anything - Segment Anything Model for Stable Diffusion WebUI
+Currently in Alpha - some UI elements missing, errors when running generate.
 This extension integrates Meta's Segment Anything Model (SAM) into the Stable Diffusion WebUI with a dedicated tab interface for easier access and improved workflow.

 ## Features